Change Gear Calculator

 The machine constant for a hobbing machine can be found by installing all four change gears with the same number of teeth, and recording how many times the hob rotates relative to the gear blank.
 With the machine off, you can usually rotate it by hand to do this for smaller machines.
 For larger machines that must be energized to make this happen, use any modern camera and some indicators to mark the rotation of the hob and the table in the same frame.
 Count it by watching your video.
 That is, with A, B, C, and D all the same, as the workpiece rotates one time, how many times does the hob rotate?
 This relative rotation count will determine the Machine Constant for your machine.

 Not all gears will fit inside your machine.
 Large gears may not physically fit in the cabinet, or require too high of a center distance.
 High gear ratios between individuals gears (e.g. 125:21) also make a proper mesh more challenging.
 Our calculator preferences common ratios (1:1, 1:2, 2:3) and gears that are close in size to give you the most options that will fit your machine.
 We did not constrain any output data, but we prioritize answers with the smallest physical gear size.

 From a math standpoint, the selection of change gears is a problem of continued fractions, and conjugate fraction methods.
-But there are many boundary conditions, such as the machine limits on the "Scissor", the change gears the operator actually possesses, and the quantity of each gear in the change gear set.
+In reality there are many more boundary conditions, such as: the machine size, limits on the "Scissor", and which change gears the operator actually possesses.

-A tabular solution to a very specific set of ratios is in the Pfauter references below.
+A tabular solution to a very specific set of ratios is in the Pfauter references below – the math was done once and published in booklets.
 They solve for gear ratios between 0.10000 to 1.0000 and tabularize the resulting change gears (a/b)*(c/d) using change gear sets from 18 to 80 teeth.
 These books are difficult to find.

 1964, Pfauter Change Gear Tables, Becher and Koerner (English)